mohamedhafez/parallelizer/README.md

 gem 'parallelizer'
 ```

-##MRI?
+##MRI & Rubinius?
-I'm using ThreadPoolExecutor from Java, if someone can point me to / make a replication in pure Ruby I'd be happy generalize this project to also work on MRI
+I'm using ThreadPoolExecutor from Java, if someone can point me to / make a replication in pure Ruby I'd be happy generalize this project to also work on MRI & Rubinius